A stable version of Harbourne's Conjecture and the containment problem for space monomial curves: Introduction

 We also show this statement is not vacuous.
-In particular, in Section \ref{section space monomial curves} we find classes of space monomial curves $(t^a, t^b, t^c)$ verifying such conditions.
+In particular, in Section \ref{section space monomial curves} we find classes of space monomial curves $(t^a, t^b, t^c)$ satisfying such conditions.
 Using the methods from \cite{GrifoHuneke}, we give a refinement of Theorem \ref{thmB} whenever $R$ is of prime characteristic and $R/I$ is F-pure.
-We discuss this and other pieces of evidence pointing towards a stable version of Conjecture \ref{Harbourne's Conjecture} in Section \ref{section stable}.
+We discuss this and other evidence pointing towards a stable version of Conjecture \ref{Harbourne's Conjecture} in Section \ref{section stable}.